lexie-liang/LiangJiayu.github.io/index.md

 - Age-related Differences in Language Learning

 ## Publications & Presentations
-**Liang, J.**, Ma, W., Zhang, Y., Zhang, H. Effects of Mandarin Speakers’ Musical Aptitude on the Perception of English Vowels: An Eye-tracking Study.
+**Liang, J.**, Zhang, H., Ma, W., Ding, H.  Effects of Mandarin Speakers’ Musical Aptitude on the Perception of English Vowels: An Eye-tracking Study.
 (Manuscript in preparation)

-**Liang, J.**, Zhang, H. Mandarin-speaking Musicians Show Enhanced Perception-Production Link of L2 English Vowels.
+Zhang, H., **Liang, J**. (co-first author).
+Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults.
 (Manuscript in preparation)

-Zhang, H., **Liang, J**. (co-first author).
-Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults. (in preparation)

 **Liang, J.**, Zhang, H. (2024).
 Effects of Mandarin Speakers’ Musical Aptitude on the Perception of English Vowels: An Eye-tracking Study.
 In *The 15th International Conference in Evolutionary Linguistics (CIEL2024)*, Changsha, Hunan. (poster)